 Any watercolour pencils will work if you have them but I do have plenty for all to use.

-Walton Village Hall is now very familiar to me and it provides ample space with a large table each, a good kitchen and good easy parking and access.
+St, Edmunds Community Centre is now very familiar to me and it provides ample space with a large table each, a kitchen and good easy parking and access.

 Discussing your project and methods to make this.